Zli-i/Objectiv-C/README.md

 # Objectiv-C

-This is collage project to try making C language act like objectiv languages like C++.
+This is university project to try making C language act like objectiv languages like C++.
 To achive this project should make example how to achive:

   1. Adding, removing objects